 One of the things we are more proud of Strands is the ecosystem we have created that led to different startup companies.
 Creating a technology company makes people work very hard together in passioned environments where everybody gets into the entrepreneurship mindset.
 That is probably our best success at Strands.
 These are the startup companies that emerged from people working at Strands:

-- In 2011, Francisco J. Martin founded BigML with the mission of making Machine Learning easy and beautiful for everyone.
-Nowadays, BigML is being used by more than 70,000 companies and universities around the world.
+- In 2011, Francisco J. Martin, Tom Dietterich and Adam Ashenfelter founded BigML with the mission of making Machine Learning easy and beautiful for everyone.
+Nowadays, BigML is being used by more than 80,000 users and universities around the world.
+Around 20 former Strands employees are currently part of the BigML team.

 - Another group of Strands engineers started Blueknow, a company on recommendation technologies for retailers.